 - Modern Ever-Blooming Roses and Floribunda: These bloom best on the current season's growth.
 Prune hard (1/2 to 2/3 the plant's height) in the spring and remove old woody stems.
 Leave three to five healthy canes evenly spaced around the plant.
 Cut them at various lengths from 18 to 24 inches, to encourage continuous blooming.
 See more on how to prune Floribunda roses.

 - Hybrid Teas and Grandiflora: These also bloom on new wood and should be pruned in early spring.
 Remove dead and weak wood.
 Create an open vase shape with the remaining canes by removing the center stems and any branches crossing inwards.
 Then reduce the length of the remaining stems by about half or down to 18 to 24 inches.
 You can allow the older, stronger stems to be a bit longer than the new growth.
 During blooming season, deadhead blooms to a strong node.
 Rip out all suckers.
 See more on how to prune hybrid tea roses.

 Blooms Once, on Old Wood

 - Ramblers: Prune to remove winter damage and dead wood or to shape and keep size in check.
 Ramblers bloom only once and can be pruned right after flowering, all the way back to 2 to 3 inches if you wish.
 They will quickly regrow and you won't lose any flowers, the following season.

-- Modern Shrub Roses: This group is repeat bloomers, blooming on mature, but not old, woody stems.
+- Modern Shrub Roses: This group is one of repeat bloomers, blooming on mature, but not old, woody stems.
 Leave them unpruned to increase vigor for the first two years and then use the "one-third" method.
 Each year remove one-third of the oldest canes (in addition to any dead, diseased or dying canes).
 See more on how to prune Knock Out and shrub roses.